KohaILS/koha-manual-zh-cn/source/administration.rst

       -  the record cannot be saved unless you have a value assigned to this subfield.
 A 'Required' flag will display as a prompt

+   -  Important

+      -  this indicates that a field is not mandatory, but important.
+If you try to save a record where an important field is empty, you will get a warning, but the record will still be saved.

    -  Managed in tab

       -  defines the tab where the subfield is shown.
 All subfields of a